Skipton Buy To Let Mortgages

 Increased rental coverage ratio

-From 2017, the majority of lenders will require landlords to have a rental coverage ratio of 145% for standard buy to lets and 170% for houses in multiple occupation.
+From 2017, the majority of lenders will require landlords to have a rental coverage ratio of 145% for standard buy to lets and 170% for houses in multiple occupations.
 This may result in additional cost and delays to an application, as lenders will only accept a rental coverage ratio that is based on a professional surveyor’s valuation.

 Skipton Building Society only offers financial products that are available through their direct team.
 It is worth noting that there may be other Skipton Building Society financial products available through independent intermediaries, such as ourselves.